-- Request a meeting between your coalition (or just yourself if you’re acting alone) and lead administrators at your school.
-This will normally be the Principal in grades K-12 and the Dean of Students, President, etc. at colleges and universities.
+2. Request a meeting between your coalition (or just yourself if you’re acting alone) and lead administrators at your school.
+These will typically be the Principal in grades K-12 and the Dean of Students, President, etc., at colleges and universities.

-- At the meeting with the school administration, discuss existing educational programs, and explore opportunities for improvement.
+3. At the meeting with the school administration, discuss existing educational programs and explore opportunities for improvement.
 If no programs exist, request that they be planned and implemented as soon as possible, ideally in the same school year.
-A school’s program could consist of classroom education, rallies, assemblies, parent and student education events, etc.
+A school program could consist of classroom education, rallies, assemblies, parent and student education events, etc.

-- Volunteer to participate as a parent or student advisor if a committee needs to be formed to manage new or enhanced program development.
-This will give you the opportunity to also keep track of progress being made and to help pull in additional resources that are needed.
+4. Volunteer to participate as a parent or student advisor if a committee needs to be formed by a school.
+This participation will allow you to manage and enhance program development, track progress, and help pull in additional resources.

-- If additional administrative support is needed, consider meeting with the school board to enlist their support and explore what programs could potentially be implemented throughout the school district.
+5. If additional administrative support is needed, consider meeting with the school board to enlist their support and explore whether the school district can implement programs.

-- Engage Parent/Teacher organizations in providing parent and student educational events.
-Contact NCAPDA if you would like to request that a member of our Speaker’s Bureau support your event.
+6. Engage Parent/Teacher organizations in parent-student educational events.
+Contact NCAPDA if you would like to request that a member of our Speaker’s Bureau participate in your event.

-- Students can engage their student leadership teams or community service oriented clubs such as Key Club and Interact to start an on-campus awareness campaign as one of their service projects.
-Different activities can be planned by those groups to heighten awareness.
+7. Students can engage their student leadership teams or community service-oriented clubs such as Key Club and Interact to start an on-campus awareness campaign as one of their service projects.
+Those groups can plan different activities to heighten awareness.